 Rezdy homepage: The online booking system for tour and activity businesses

-The last booking software on our list, Rezdy, is a well-known name that works with tour and activity providers around the globe.
-They’ve also merged with online booking systems Checkfront and Regiondo to broaden their network and offer more benefits for tour companies.
+The next booking software on our list, Rezdy, is a well-known name that works with tour and activity providers worldwide.
+It offers a robust toolset to manage all areas of operations and packages for tour operators at every stage of growth.
+They’ve also merged with online booking systems Checkfront and Regiondo (see below) to broaden their network and offer more benefits for tour companies.

-Rezdy’s inventory management tools work like the options described above.
-You can manage all equipment and supplies for experiences in Rezdy’s system, free up inventory with the resource categories tool, and optimise resource allocation with preset rules.
+Rezdy’s inventory management tools work like most competitor systems we’ve described above.
+You can manage all equipment and supplies for experiences in Rezdy’s system, optimise resource allocation with preset rules, and free up inventory with the resource categories tool.

 Features